(Photo Credit: Jacob Lund at Shutterstock)

-People just do not have the time – or the patience and attention span – to view long videos.
-Try to keep your hosted videos under two minutes and to fit the most valuable information for your viewers in the first 45-60 seconds.
+People just don’t have the time – or the patience and attention span – to view long videos.
+Try to keep your online videos under two minutes, and to fit the most valuable information for your viewers in the first 45-60 seconds.

 2. Wet Blanket Syndrome

 Whether it is you, a team member, or a paid actor, whoever is speaking in your video should engage your viewers.
 This person (or people) should have high energy, inspire the viewer to try your product or service, and to tell their friends about it.

 Audio is something you might not give too much thought to until it is too late.
 During the filming process, microphones can pick up noises the human ear does not, and background noises can be amplified if you are not careful.
 When finalizing your video, if the volume is too low, too high, or somehow not in sync with the rest of your video, your viewers will notice right away and may be unforgiving.

 Did you offer a call-to-action, explain something, delight or amuse them, or otherwise help them out?
 Make sure there is a point to your video, otherwise, you just annoyed your viewer by wasting their time and you may pay for it.

 5. Logos… Logos Everywhere!

 Do not bombard viewers with your logo.
 At best, it is distracting and at worst it is a turn-off.

 6. It is ALL About You